The Timeshare Concept

 Timeshare in the 21st Century

 Timeshare has come a long way since the first resort was developed iin the 1960s and is now a robust industry that provides millions of people with quality holidays each year.
-With 1312 resorts in Europe and over one and a half million owners, it generates £3.2 billion in tourism expenditure annually.
-And with high occupancy levels, averaging at 72% year round, the industry is an important contributor to economies in parts of Europe that traditionally suffer from high unemployment.
+With 1342 resorts in EMEA (Europe, Middle East and Africa) and over one and a half million owners, it generates $10.6 billion in direct economic output annually.
+And with high occupancy levels, averaging at 76% year round, the industry is an important contributor to economies in parts of Europe that traditionally suffer from high unemployment.

 As the needs and aspiration of buyers has evolved over the years, so has the industry and vacation ownership, as it is called, now includes high-end concepts such as fractional ownership, condo hotels and destination clubs.
 These developments, which are marketed to high net worth individuals, frequently include services such as 24-hour concierge service, airport lounge access and a personalised travel service.